vmware-archive/automotive-iot-samples/README.md

 - `ui_endpoint`

-    Contains the API that serves the events stored in the SQLite3 database to the frontend.
+    Contains the API that serves the events stored in the SQLite3 database to the front end.
+Note these can be varied from those used to post the data of interest from the edge devices.
+For instance, in the Smart City API one might want to view the time period where the most slow-downs happen in a day, or where the maximum speedings occur to introduce a speed bump.

 ## How to run